Heroarchy/Chatterbox/README.md

 # Chatterbox
-A chatroom website i made in 2023 usually the code would be heavily obfuscated
+A chatroom website i made in 2023 usually the code would be heavily obfuscated and stuff like the firebase apikey wouldnt be easy to access

 Feature List: